jmjeong/alfred-extension/pinboard/README.md

   - change search condition
 	  - *' '* stands for **and** query `ex) python alfred`
 	  - Add a dash(`-`) before a word to exclude all results that include that word `ex) python -alfred`
   - add the number of links in the first line
+  - browse *search history* `pbhis`

 - v1.8 (2014-04-29)
   - escape url character for compatibility